 This is the first error problem that appears on the WordPress Image Uploader.
 I’ll show you how to fix it, but first, why this error?

 WordPress Uploader can work perfectly when your server allows modifying the ”upload” directory.
-But sometimes, web hosting companies can have issues with that, especially, those with the Softaculous auto installer.
-At the meantime, you can get this problem when migrating from servers and web-hosting companies, your new host can find issues with the Uploader file permissions in WordPress.
+But sometimes, web hosting companies can have issues with that, especially, those with the Softaculous auto-installer.

 Luckily, this issue can be solved in simple steps.
 All you have to do is to edit the ”upload” file permission to ”777”.
 It’s better to make it ”555”.
 But, it will never work with servers with Softaculous, or it works, but, with issues.